astronomer/astro-sdk/TUTORIAL.md

 )

 with dag:
-    # Extract a file with a header from S3 into a Table object
+    # Extract a file with a header from S3 into a temporary Table, referenced by the
+    # variable `orders_data`
     orders_data = aql.load_file(
         # data file needs to have a header row
         input_file=File(